metaleap/zentient/zdbg-vsc/proto/readme.md

 		// The number of indexed child variables.
 		// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
 		IndexedVariables int64 `json:"indexedVariables,omitempty"`

-		// The new value of the variable.
-		Value string `json:"value"`

-		// The type of the new value.
-Typically shown in the UI when hovering over the value.
-		Type string `json:"type,omitempty"`
 	} `json:"body"`
 } // struct SetVariableResponse